Icelandic Oratorios, or How I learned to play (the) Accordion

 Now we do our basic maneuver, leaping with the four of diamonds before re-closing with the four of hearts and continuing with a four of spades leap.
 Instead of doing two leap-slide combinations with the fours of hearts and diamonds, we see that we can actually mop up the other four red cards with the queen of hearts if we eliminate the eight of diamonds with a slide first.
 Now we leap into the queen of hearts, and see that we have only four cards left besides the sweepers.
 Since we have no other red cards left...

-...we could unhighlight the sweepers and eliminate the two red fours, but it's easy enough to finish with all four sweepers alone (I call this a clean finish).
+...we could unhighlight the sweepers and eliminate the two red fours, but it's easy enough to finish with all four sweepers alone (I naturally call this an ideal finish).
 If we slide with the seven of clubs, the four of spades has room to leap and slide, followed by the four of clubs.
 Now we unhighlight the sweepers...

-a series of slides produces a win.
+and a series of slides produces a win.
+(You can hold down the Alt key instead of unhighlighting sweepers).
 The background turns orange to signal a win, and there is a trumpet fanfare (usually a cascade of cards will occur too, but we turned it off to allow a clear screenshot of the final position).

 Trailers